sebkln/content_slug/Documentation/Configuration/Setup/Index.rst

 Sanitize custom data with :typoscript:`postUserFunc`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case you append or prepend some custom strings, you can use the fragment evaluation to :ref:`sanitize <editors-fragment-syntax>` the completed URL fragment again:
+In case you append or prepend some **custom strings**, you can use the fragment evaluation to :ref:`sanitize <editors-fragment-syntax>` the completed URL fragment again:

 .. code-block:: typoscript